 A prospective reader will immediately base their decision upon first glance of the cover.
 People want a preview of what they’re going to get, so if it looks unprofessional and low-budget, they’ll assume the content in it will be too.
 You have to get people intrigued and excited to read what’s within!
 Judge a blog by its cover, why don’t cha 😉

 There are plenty of free, online photo editor platforms available to create and design your perfect Pinterest image.
 Canva happens to be the most popular amongst bloggers, including myself.
-You can also purchase a graphic design software such as Adobe Illustrator if you’re looking to have more gadgets and gizmos a-plenty.
+You can also purchase a membership for a graphic design software like Adobe Illustrator or Adobe Photoshop if you’re looking to have more gadgets and gizmos a-plenty.

 Image size and orientation